 Discovery

-This is a strong skill description that clearly identifies its domain (load balancer configuration), lists specific technologies and capabilities, and provides explicit trigger phrases.
-The description is concise yet comprehensive, covering both the 'what' and 'when' effectively.
-Minor note: the description starts with 'Configure use when' which reads slightly awkwardly but doesn't significantly impact clarity.
+This is a strong skill description that clearly identifies the domain (load balancer configuration), lists specific technologies and capabilities, and provides explicit trigger phrases.
+It uses third person voice appropriately and covers both the 'what' and 'when' dimensions effectively.
+Minor note: the description starts with 'Configure use when' which appears to be a slight grammatical issue but doesn't significantly impact clarity.

 Implementation